 Devin Mazur is one of the office assistants to Dr. Ruben Martinez at the Julian Samora Research Institute.
 She coordinates Dr. Martinez's calendar, travel and arranges meetings.
 Her office responsibilities include maintaining accurate records, processing travel reimbursements, and also providing general leadership to student and on-call employees.
 She communicates with faculty, staff, prospective students, and external clients to provide requested information.

 Research Assistant III

-Nabih Haddad is a fourth year doctoral student in the Higher, Adult, and Lifelong Education (HALE) program in the College of Education at Michigan State University.
+Nabih Haddad is a PhD candidate in the Higher, Adult, and Lifelong Education (HALE) program in the College of Education at Michigan State University.
 Nabih’s research interests include higher education policy, educational philanthropy, and student success and college completion.
 His current research empirically examines the intersections of organized philanthropy and higher education, with an emphasis on college completion across different race and ethnic groups.
 He holds a Bachelor’s degree in Political Science from Wayne State University and a Master’s degree in International Affairs from Penn State University.

 Research Assistant III